RimeFinance/docs.rime.finance/src/getting_started.md

 ## Step 2: Deposit Collateral and Borrow RUSD

 1. Click on the "Open Trove" button in the RIME web app.
-2. Select the type of collateral you'd like to deposit: CFX or CNHC.
+2. Select the type of collateral you'd like to deposit: CFX.
 3. Enter the amount of collateral you wish to deposit.
 4. Enter the amount of RUSD you'd like to borrow.
 5. Review the collateral ratio and ensure it meets the minimum requirement.